DayLogger/freezed_result/README.md

 `Failure` can be any type, and it usually represents a higher abstraction than just `Error` or `Exception`.
 It's very common to use a [Freezed Union](https://pub.dev/packages/freezed#union-types-and-sealed-classes) for `Failure` (e.g. `AuthFailure`) with cases for the different kinds of errors that can occur (e.g. `AuthFailure.network`, `AuthFailure.storage`, `AuthFailure.validation`).

-Because of this, we've made `Result` act a bit like a Freezed union (it has `when(success:, failure:)`), and the base class is generated from Freezed then we removed the parts that don't apply (`maybe*`) and adapted the others (`map*`) to feel more like a Result.
+Because of this, we've made `Result` act a bit like a Freezed union (it has `when(success:, failure:)`).
+The base class was generated from Freezed, then we removed the parts that don't apply (`maybe*`) and adapted the others (`map*`) to feel more like a Result.
 We'll get into the details down below.

 # Usage

-There are 3 main ways to interact with a `Result`: process them, create them, and transform them.
+There are 3 main ways to interact with a `Result`: process it, create it, and transform it.

 ## Processing Values and Errors

 Process the values by handling both `success` and `failure` cases using `when`.
+This is preferred since you explicitly handle both cases.

 ```dart
 final result = fetchPerson(12);